 Property Tax Assessment: Application for Grievance

-The Listers have developed an application to assist you in your preparation for grievance day hearings.
+The application for grievance can assist you in your preparation for grievance day hearings.
 Please use one application for each property you are appealing.
 Have questions about the appealing process?
 See the Vermont Institute for Government's guide to property tax assessment appeals.

 Download: Application for Grievance (.PDF)